 It is not uncommon for owner-users to perform local post-weld heat treatment (PWHT) operations following weld repairs to minimize weld residual stress and mitigate various damage mechanisms.
 Unfortunately, it is also not uncommon for local spot bullseye (or even some local circumferential band) heating to result in distortion or cracking.
 E2G can provide detailed engineering assessments, including advanced FEA if needed, to optimize PWHT arrangements and thermal gradients that will prevent detrimental distortion, cracking, or excessive residual stress.
 Additionally, our engineers can perform structural stability evaluations in order to determine whether supplemental support is necessary during the PWHT operation.

-E2G actively maintains an ASME R-Stamp and performs numerous API 510 and NBIC certification evaluations for fixed equipment, including the modification and certification of ASME Section VIII Division 2 User’s Design Specifications (UDS) and Manufacturer’s Design Reports (MDR).
+E2G actively maintains a National Board “R” Certificate of Authorization and performs numerous “R-Stamp” alterations.
+Additionally, E2G performs fixed equipment rerates in accordance with API 510 and provides Certifying Engineer services for ASME Section VIII, Division 2 User Design Specifications (UDS) and Manufacturer’s Design Reports (MDR).

 Rerates may be used to increase design, pressure, temperature, or corrosion allowance of pressurized equipment, as well as to decrease MDMT.
 If the vessel operates within the established rating, E2G can R-Stamp a vessel if no physical modifications are required.
 As documented in our Quality Control System approved by The National Board of Boiler and Pressure Vessel Inspectors, our certifications include alterations without physical modifications.
 In the event physical modifications are necessary, E2G can provide the design calculations and all applicable documents to the vendor responsible for the physical modification and application of the R-Stamp nameplate.